Design of Enabling-Regenerative Materials | 2 Mers Seas Zeeën

 Common challenge

-DERMA will address the common challenge of improving the quality of life of the increasing elderly population of the 2 Seas area.
-By 2025, more than 20% of Europeans will be 65 or older, with a large increase in those over 80.
-We will tackle the problem of advanced age (or illness)-associated inflammation, infection and ulceration of the skin which costs the EU €6.5 billion per year.
+DERMA tackled the common challenge of improving the quality of life of the growing aging population of the 2 Seas area.
+By 2025, it is expected that over 20% of Europeans will be 65 or older, and the number of people over the age of 80 are increasing significantly.
+The project addressed the problem of inflammation, infection and skin ulceration associated with advanced age or disease.
 Dermal ulcers are a source of physical discomfort, can lead to further medical complications, and can liberate offensive odours that are distressing to the patient and may lead to social isolation and depression.

 Main Achievements

-The materials to combat wound malodour have used activated carbon (AC) granules as the active ingredient.
+To meet these twin challenges, the project has developed two types of materials.
+The first is to manage unpleasant odours from a wound, and the second to visually indicate the emergence of a developing infection.
+The materials to combat wound malodour have used Activated Carbon (AC) granules as the active ingredient.
 One form is a thin film made by combining AC with agarose from seaweed that has been treated to be flexible and elastic and able to fit the contours of the skin.
-In tests, volunteers found that the DERMA material was significantly better at masking a bacteria-like odour than control materials.
 The material has been augmented to have a fluid handling capability to make it potentially suitable for use on sloughy wounds which can otherwise cause damaging tissue maceration.

 AC for odour control has also been incorporated into very fine, electrospun fibres with a large surface area for odour removal.
 These proprietary fibres are highly water absorbent, of benefit for wound moisture control.
 The fibres also have a remarkable ability to release antimicrobial agents over extended periods, meaning that, in the form of a wound dressing, they could potentially be more efficient than current materials.